Divorce Worksheet

 Marital assets

 Marital assets refer to any property, assets, or income acquired by either spouse during the marriage.
 This can include homes, investments, retirement accounts, and even businesses.
 Determining what constitutes marital assets and their value is a critical part of the divorce process.
-It's essential to disclose all assets to ensure a fair division accurately.
+Disclosing all assets is essential to ensure a fair and accurate division.

 How to use this Divorce Worksheet

-This divorce worksheet can be a comprehensive guide to navigating the divorce process.
+This Divorce Worksheet can be a comprehensive guide to navigating the divorce process.
 It helps organize and document all necessary information, making it easier for individuals to prepare for legal proceedings or mediation.
-The worksheet can be filled out by individuals themselves or with the assistance of a legal professional or counselor.

 The benefits of using this Divorce Worksheet